kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

 - [x] Feature gate (also fill in values in `kep.yaml`)
   - Feature gate name: `MatchLabelKeysInPodTopologySpread`
   - Components depending on the feature gate: `kube-scheduler`, `kube-apiserver`
+- [x] Feature gate (also fill in values in `kep.yaml`)
+  - Feature gate name: `MatchLabelKeysInPodTopologySpreadSelectorMerge`
+  - Components depending on the feature gate: `kube-apiserver`

 ###### Does enabling the feature change any default behavior?